dini-ag-kim/holding-ontology/holding.md

 ## Location

 A **Location** is a point or area of interest from which a particular [Item] or [DocumentService] is available.
-The property [availableAtorFrom] should be used to indicate the location of an offered [DocumentService] for an [Item].
+The property [gr:availableAtorFrom] should be used to indicate the location of an offered [DocumentService] for an [Item].
 The Location class is defined by [GoodRelations].

     gr:Location a owl:Class ;
         rdfs:label "Location"@en ;